orbit-love/orbit-model/README.md

 | Marie Monzo       | Had a pull request merged | 2020-01-20 | 3     |
 | Jennifer Lewis    | Spoke at a meetup         | 2020-02-11 | 3     |

-Once we have a member's activity history, we look at the weight of each activity along with how many months ago it ocurred to arrive at the value for each individual activity.
+Once we have a member's activity history, we look at the weight of each activity along with how many months ago it occurred to arrive at the value for each individual activity.

 `value(month) =  (sum of activity values) * (0.9 ^ number of months ago)`

 For activities completed during the current month, `number of months ago` = 0.

-Recording when an activity ocurrs will allow you to calculate [Activity Decay](#Activity-Decay).
+Recording when an activity occurs will allow you to calculate [Activity Decay](#Activity-Decay).

 To your table, add columns for "Months ago" and "Value."